w3c-fedid/FedCM/explorations/service_worker_interception.md

 | `/config.json` | `service-workers mode: "none"` | No change |
 | `/client_metadata` | `service-workers mode: "none"` | No change |

 > **Important Distinction - IDP vs RP Interception**: Traditional `service-workers mode: "all"` allows the **page's** Service Worker (the RP's SW) to intercept subresource fetches.
 However, FedCM requests are browser-initiated with `client: null` (no document context), so there is no "page SW" to intercept them.
 Instead, the browser matches against Service Worker registrations using the **request URL's origin** (the IDP).
-This means the **IDP's** Service Worker intercepts requests to IDP endpoints—not the RP's.
+This means the **IDP's** — not the RP's — Service Worker intercepts requests to IDP endpoints.

 ## Problem Statement